-- A reasoned argument that identifies the specific judgments, outcomes and/or conditions that should be reconsidered, the reasons for doing so, along with tangible evidence to support the appeal; - Any supporting documentation that may include evidence to support specific parts of the appeal (being clearly referenced to the points above) where this is too lengthy to be included in the above document. - 18.4.2 Once an Appeal has been formally received by EQ-Arts the Review process will be suspended until the Appeal has been fully resolved and closed. - 18.5 Appeals Committee: All Appeals (including Complaints that are against the EQ-Arts Board or any of its members) will be heard by an Appeals Committee that is independent of the Board of Governance.
+- A covering letter from the institutional Head, confirming the appeal and providing a summary of its key points; - A document that: - Identifies the grounds upon which the appeal is to be considered (see above); - A reasoned argument that identifies the specific judgments, outcomes and/or conditions that should be reconsidered, the reasons for doing so, along with tangible evidence to support the appeal; - Any supporting documentation that may include evidence to support specific parts of the appeal (being clearly referenced to the points above) where this is too lengthy to be included in the above document. - 19.4.2 Once an Appeal has been formally received by EQ-Arts the Review process will be suspended until the Appeal has been fully resolved and closed. - 19.5 Appeals Committee: All Appeals (including Complaints that are against the EQ-Arts Board or any of its members) will be heard by an Appeals Committee that is independent of the Board.
 This Committee will have a Chair, to be nominated for a period of three years by an independent Subject Association with whom EQ-Arts is formally associated.
 The Chair will be nominated for their considerable experience of quality assurance and appeals procedures, and, be free of any major conflicts concerning the appeals to be heard.
-During their period of tenure, the Chair will not participate in any of EQ-Arts quality assurance and enhancement activities.
-The Appeals Committee will be comprised of two or three people, including the Chair who will appoint a second or third person(s), meeting the criteria set out above and being selected from the EQ-Arts Register of Peer Reviewers. - 18.5.1 The Appeals Committee will consider documentation received from the appellant institution along with any direct responses to specific points in the appeal that EQ-Arts may choose to submit.
-The final judgement of the Appeals Committee will take one of the following forms: - The appeal is rejected; - The appeal is partly upheld (in which case it must be specified whether the case is sufficiently strong to cause the original judgement to be altered);
+During their period of tenure, the Chair will not participate in any of EQ-Arts quality assessment and enhancement activities.
+The Appeals Committee will be comprised of two or three people, including the Chair who will appoint a second or third person(s), meeting the criteria set out above and being selected from the EQ-Arts Register of Peer Reviewers. - 19.5.1 The Appeals Committee will consider documentation received from the appellant institution along with any direct responses to specific points in the appeal that EQ-Arts may choose to submit.
+The final judgement of the Appeals Committee will take one of the following forms: - The appeal is rejected; - The appeal is partly upheld (in which case it must be specified whether the case is sufficiently strong to cause the original judgement to be altered); - The appeal is fully upheld (based on the report and written submissions alone); - The appeal cannot be decided based upon a written submission alone and a further visit is required (in principle, this judgement will only be used as a last resort). - 19.5.2 In each case, the Chair of the Appeals Committee will prepare a reasoned explanation for the Committee's verdict.
+This takes the form of a report submitted to the EQ-Arts Board by the Appeals Committee.
+Except under the most exceptional circumstances, the EQ-Arts Board will accept the verdict and recommendations of the Appeals Committee.
+Similarly, if a further visit is called for, the Board will normally endorse this.